Collins33/NewsPad_v2_server/README.md

 ## Running the tests

 - create test database on mongo atlas
-- ensure the IP security settings allow connctions from everywhere
+- ensure the IP security settings allow connections from everywhere
 - save the database url given

 ```